 Getting a copy of your strata bylaws

 Every strata must have bylaws.
-The Schedule of Standard Bylaws is a BC law that applies to all stratas, unless a strata has chosen to use different bylaws.
-Strata bylaws can help you understand and resolve your noise dispute.
+The law governing stratas in BC has a set of standard bylaws that applies to all stratas, unless a strata has chosen to use different bylaws.

 If you don’t have a copy of your strata’s current bylaws, you can get one from: